Life Care Planning / Future Care Costs Analysis

-- Review of file to determine readiness for Life Care Plan
+- Review of file to determine readiness for Life Care Plan.

-- Assistance with questions for IME reports
+- Assistance with questions for Independent Medical Evaluation reports.

-- Recommendations for further assessments and/or treatment
+- Recommendations for further assessments and/or treatment.

-- Critiques of existing Life Care Plans
+- Critiques of existing Life Care Plans.

 Again, please feel free to contact us with any questions.